3 Free Nature Scavenger Hunt Printables for Kids (In 2023)

 4. If you think there is an item your child won’t be able to find, give them the option to cross that item off the scavenger hunt list.

-5. Complete one of the fun bonus extension activities explained below to go along with your scavenger hunt.
+5. Complete one of the fun bonus extension activities explained below.

-*To do the hunt multiple times, simply stick it in a page protector and mark it with a dry-erase marker.
+Pro Tip: To do the hunt multiple times, stick it in a page protector and mark it with a dry-erase marker.

 collage of leaves, nuts, nature items